-So, you may ask, if you are always saved, does that mean that you can go out and sin without having to worry about being shut out of heaven?
+You might ask yourself if you are always saved, then does that mean that you can go out and sin without having to worry about being shut out of heaven?
 Well, yes, in the literal sense, it does.
-But if you were sincere in accepting Christ, you will not want to use this loophole.
+But if you were sincere in accepting Christ, you would not want to use this loophole.
 You will have such gratitude to Jesus for His remarkable gift that you will seek to live your life in a manner that pleases Him.